sankalp1999/code_qa/README.md

 ## What is CodeQA?

 CodeQA helps you understand codebases by:
+- Extracting code structure and metadata using tree-sitter AST parsing
-- Indexing your code using AST parsing and OpenAI/Jina (can be extended to local) embeddings
+- Indexing the code chunks using OpenAI/Jina embeddings and storing them in LanceDB
 - Enabling natural language searches across the codebase
 - Providing context-aware answers with references
 - Supporting interactive chat-based code exploration